 A New Way of Looking at Beta Cells with Peter Thompson

-Peter Thompson, PhD is an Assistant Professor at the University of Manitoba, and the Principal Investigator at the Thompson Lab, which he founded after researching beta cell regrowth, working on a project funded through Diabetes Research Connection (DRC).
-He recently sat down with Beyond Type 1 to talk about what led him to working in the T1D space, the work he did through the DRC, and what he’s been up to since returning to Canada.
+Peter Thompson, PhD is an assistant professor at the University of Manitoba, and the principal investigator at the Thompson Lab, which he founded after researching beta cell regrowth, working on a project funded through Diabetes Research Connection (DRC).
+He recently sat down with Beyond Type 1 to talk about what led him to working in the type 1 diabetes (T1D) space, the work he did through the DRC, and what he’s been up to since returning to Canada.

 Beyond Type 1: Can you start by telling us about how you got involved in T1D research?

 I did my doctoral training looking at understanding how cells make decisions on a fundamental level.
 But what I felt was lacking was a connection to medical treatment and understanding how that could translate into better therapies for different diseases.
 And when I started doing research in the diabetes field, it became apparent to me that with type 1 diabetes, you have a disease that we’ve known about for so long, and yet we’re still really limited in what we can do… we’re still really limited to [treating with] insulin.
 It’s striking because this year marks the hundredth year since insulin was discovered by Banting and Best, Canadian scientists.